Sabellians taught a single divine mind in God.

 Athanasius was not a Trinitarian.
 He was a Unitarian.

-The Arian Controversy began with a dispute between Arius and his bishop Alexander of Alexandria.
-Much less of Alexander’s writings survived but this article concludes that he was also a one-hypostasis theologian.
+The Arian Controversy began with a dispute between Arius and his bishop, Alexander of Alexandria.
+Much less of Alexander’s writings survived, but this article shows that his theology was similar to Athanasius.
+He was also a one-hypostasis theologian

 Authors